pycom/pycom-documentation/firmwareapi/pycom/network/lora/pymesh.md

 #### mesh.neighbors\(\)

-Returns a list with tuples containing information about neighbors, ie. the other nodes from Pymesh having direct radio link.
+Returns a list with tuples containing information about neighbors, ie. all other nodes that have a direct radio connection to the calling node.

 For each neighbor the following properties are returned:
 * mac - LoRa MAC address.